Implementation

 1. Priority rating

-• Nature based solutions to enhance natural coastal defences, address emerging coastal hazards, or improve resilience (e.g. beach nourishment, dune management, mangrove restoration).
+• Nature based solutions to enhance natural coastal defences, address emerging coastal hazards or for improve resilience, e.g. beach nourishment, dune management, mangrove restoration.

 • Monitoring, data collection or public engagement projects